mtshields1/Snip-it/README.md

 # Snip-it
 App idea to send short audio files to other contacts.
-Idea courtesy of the lovely Chris Harmantzis
+Idea courtesy of the lovely Chris Harmantzis.